 The arbitrator shall interpret and apply these rules insofar as they relate to the arbitrator's powers and duties.
-All other rules shall be interpreted by the AAA, subject to consultation with and approval of the Chairperson of the Workers' Compensation Board of the State of New York.
+All other rules shall be interpreted by the AAA, subject to consultation with and approval of the Chairperson of the New York State Workers' Compensation Board.

-(27) EXCLUSION OF LIABILITY
+(27) Exclusion of Liability

-The AAA, the arbitrator and the Board shall not be made a party to a court proceeding relating to an arbitration unless their presence as a party is pertinent to the issue raised in the litigation.
+The AAA, the arbitrator, and the New York State Workers' Compensation Board shall not be made a party to a court proceeding relating to an arbitration unless their presence as a party is pertinent to the issue raised in the litigation.
 The participation of a party in an arbitration proceeding shall be a waiver of any claim against an arbitrator or the AAA for any act of omission in connection with any arbitration conducted under these rules.